-The Commission may institute such proceedings if believed that a Member State does not fulfill the obligations imposed on them by EU law.
-Such proceedings may also be initiated by other EU country.
+The Commission may institute such proceedings if believes that a Member State does not fulfill the obligations imposed on them by EU law.
+Such proceedings may also be initiated by other EU countries.

 In both cases, the Court investigates the allegations and gives its judgment.
 If the Court finds the State guilty, this European authority obliges immediately to rectify the situation.
 When the Court concludes that the State has not complied with its judgment, it may impose a fine.

-Action for annulment – applied for EU legislative acts that are considered to be incompatible with the EU Treaties or fundamental rights.
+Action for annulment – applied for EU legislative acts that are incompatible with the EU Treaties or fundamental rights.